 - Have you or anyone in your household traveled to another country in the last 14 days?

 - Have you been in contact with someone under investigation for, or with a confirmed case of, COVID-19 in the last 14 days?

 - Have you or a family member in your household been instructed to self-quarantine?

 - In the last 3 days, have you experienced a fever of 100.4 or higher?

 - Are you currently experiencing any symptoms of COVID-19?

 For the safety and well-being of our YMCA community, anyone who answers yes to any of the above questions will not be permitted to attend YMCA summer camp on that day.

 All campers will also have their temperatures taken using a no-touch thermometer before getting out of their vehicles.
-Parents/guardians will be asked to sign in their camper(s), and then our staff team will escort campers to a check-in station where they will wash their hands and have their bags sanitized before joining their daily camp group.
+Parents/guardians will be asked to sign in their camper(s), and then our staff team will escort campers to a check-in station where they will wash their hands before joining their daily camp group.

 Q: Will my camper have to wear a mask or face covering while at camp?

-A: Per guidelines from the CDC and the American Camp Association, both our staff team and campers will be required to wear a mask or face covering anytime they cannot practice social distancing by staying 6 feet away from one another.
+A: Per guidelines from the CDC and the American Camp Association, both our staff team and campers will be required to wear a mask or face covering at all times with the exception of using pool facilities or eating lunch/snack.
 The YMCA will be providing each of our campers with one reusable mask for the summer, but all campers are welcome to bring their own masks from home.
 This will help to keep everyone safe and healthy.